- Vice Provost

 Under the direction of the Provost and Vice President for Academic Affairs, the Vice Provost is responsible for the management of assigned elements of the Division of Academic Affairs, supports and implements the strategic vision of the Provost and Vice President for Academic Affairs, and serves as the administrator-in-charge of the Division in the absence of the Provost.
 The Vice Provost supports deans and other administrators, faculty committees, staff, and students in the context of university and divisional priorities.
 The Vice Provost represents the Provost and Vice President for Academic Affairs on campus, in the community, and within the region.
 The Vice Provost manages the daily operations of the Division of Academic Affairs and acts as project manager for developing initiatives.
 As directed by the Provost, the Vice Provost solves a variety of administrative challenges for the Division.
 This position directly manages the offices of Assessment and Program Reviews and the Reserve Officers Training Corps, and serves as academic liaison officer to Western Association of Schools and Colleges (WASC).
 As such, the Vice Provost is responsible for coordinating university accreditation activities.
 The Vice Provost serves as the Provost¿s representative on a variety of university committees and advises the Provost and others involved in shared governance.
 The Vice Provost coordinates preparation of the Provost¿s Council and University Planning and Budget Group agendas and also serves on the Food Committee, the LA Compact Working Group and a variety of ad hoc working groups.
 This position serves as liaison for audits related to Academic Affairs and, in conjunction with other leaders, monitors implementation of Executive Orders from the CSU Office of the Chancellor as they apply to/impact Academic Affairs units.
 The Vice Provost handles international travel approvals for the Division of Academic Affairs.
 The Vice Provost manages and oversees administrative protocols for the Office of the Provost and the Division of Academic Affairs.
 The person filling this role will be required to exercise discretion and communicate with diplomacy.
 The Vice Provost acts as a resource for the deans, associate vice presidents, and representatives from other divisions.
 The Vice Provost takes on special projects, as needed, at the direction of the Provost and Vice President for Academic Affairs.

-The successful applicant should demonstrate the following professional experiences and abilities: knowledge of priorities and administrative practices within an academic affairs organization including those of shared administrative-faculty governance; knowledge of the principles, common problems, and method of organization in the academic area; the ability to evaluate data, reason logically, and analyze and solve organizational and administrative problems; the capacity to form sound judgments and work in a highly collaborative manner with senior and junior colleagues; plan, coordinate, and independently implement administrative decisions; and speak and write at the highly-skilled level required by the scope of the position; provide effective leadership in responding to the diversity and international character of the university, and to promote educational equity efforts in the university.
-The incumbent should demonstrate a commitment to cultural diversity and the ability to work with individuals or groups from diverse backgrounds.
+Required qualifications for the position include: earned doctorate or terminal degree from an accredited institution; credentials and experience for a faculty appointment at the rank of full professor; demonstrated competency in university teaching and a record of scholarly and professional accomplishment; at least three (3) years of successful administrative experience providing coordination, analysis, reports, and recommendations for administrative action, and in providing high-level judgment and support to a senior executive; and administrative experience in higher education.
+The successful applicant should also demonstrate the following professional experiences and abilities: knowledge of priorities and administrative practices within an academic affairs organization including those of shared administrative-faculty governance; knowledge of the principles, common problems, and method of organization in the academic area; the ability to evaluate data, reason logically, and analyze and solve organizational and administrative problems; the capacity to form sound judgments and work in a highly collaborative manner with senior and junior colleagues; plan, coordinate, and independently implement administrative decisions; and speak and write at the highly-skilled level required by the scope of the position; provide effective leadership in responding to the diversity and international character of the university, and to promote educational equity efforts in the university.
+Successful applicants will demonstrate a commitment to cultural diversity and the ability to work with individuals or groups from diverse backgrounds.
 Preferred qualifications include: successful experience in curriculum development, learning assessment, and program review within a collaborative and consultative decision-making environment.
 CSUN is particularly interested in candidates who can contribute to the diversity of the university and community through their leadership.
 As such, the cover letter of the candidate should address a commitment to cultural diversity and the ability to work with individuals from diverse backgrounds.

 Pay, Benefits, & Work Schedule